karter16/CSL_0401_Binary_Disassembly_Notes/README.md

 CSL '0401' Binary Disassembly Notes
 ======
+## Welcome
+Welcome to this project which seeks to progress the understanding of the CSL '0401' program binary.

+## How to Contribute
+To contribute to this project please use the "Issues" feature to report discoveries of new information and bugs (issues identified with existing information).
+If you have general questions or would like to discuss particular items in general please use the "Discussions" feature.

+At present the Ghidra project file is available for download.
+Any additions / changes you make to it will need to be reported back as a "Discovery" using the Issues feature.
+In the future this project will possibly use the Ghidra server functionality to make the master project file available to multiple contributors at once, but for now let's keep things simple.

 ## Disassembly Tools
 This project uses [Ghidra](https://ghidra-sre.org) which is a very powerful open source Software Reverse Engineering (SRE) toolset developed by the NSA.